KProskuryakov/Portfolio/readme.md

 ### nodemon

 This is a useful little module thing that restarts the server when any js files are changed in the fs.
 I have it installed globally.

+### body-parser

+Apparently this parses req.body as json for me if I send a json stringified string object thing.
+That's cool to know.